-24. Gangs, County Lines, Serious violence, Crime and Exploitation
+26. Gangs, County Lines, Serious violence, Crime and Exploitation

 - BILC recognises the impact of gangs, county lines, serious violence, crime and sexual exploitation.
-It is recognised that the initial response to child victims is important and that staff will take any allegation seriously and work in ways that support children and keep them safe. - All staff have been trained and recognise the need to be vigilant for the signs that may include, but not exclusively: - unexplained gifts/new possessions these can indicate children have been approached by/involved with individuals associated with criminal networks/gangs. - children who go missing for periods of time or regularly come home late - o children who regularly miss school or education or do not take part in education - change in friendships/relationships with others/groups - o children who associate with other young people involved in exploitation - o children who suffer from changes in emotional well-being - o significant decline in performance - o signs of self-harm/significant change in wellbeing - o signs of assault/unexplained injuries.
+It is recognised that the initial response to child victims is important and that staff will take any allegation seriously and work in ways that support children and keep them safe. - All staff have been trained and recognise the need to be vigilant for the signs that may include, but not exclusively (see further information in Appendix 2): - unexplained gifts/new possessions these can indicate children have been approached by/involved with individuals associated with criminal networks/gangs. - o children who go missing for periods of time or regularly come home late - o children who regularly miss school or education or do not take part in education - o change in friendships/relationships with others/groups - o children who associate with other young people involved in exploitation - o children who suffer from changes in emotional well-being - o significant decline in performance - o signs of self-harm/significant change in wellbeing - o signs of assault/unexplained injuries.

-25. Female genital mutilation (FGM)
+27. Female genital mutilation (FGM)